slu-soc1120/syllabus/docs/readings.md

 #### Readings {-}

 * Andersen, Chapter 11 - "Gender"
 * Krieger, Nancy.
 2003.
-"Genders, Sexes, and Health: What Are the Connections - and Why Does It Matter?" *International Journal of Epidemiology* 32(4):652-657. ([ER](http://eres.slu.edu/eres/coursepass.aspx?cid=4443))
+"Genders, Sexes, and Health: What Are the Connections - and Why Does It Matter?" *International Journal of Epidemiology* 32(4):652-657. (<a href="http://eres.slu.edu/eres/coursepass.aspx?cid=4443" target="_blank">Electronic Reserves</a>)

 ---